ojokne/engineering-day-book/SEPTEMBER.md

 *Meta*
 - I am getting most of the background knowledge and context, i need to read abit more and then start working on the code

+# MOnday 22 September 2025

+*Highlight*: COmpleted writing my article and also completed the engineering process document
+- Started researching to work on comment from review https://github.com/BlueWallet/BlueWallet/pull/8032#issuecomment-3315991832
+-